The Employment Law Review: USA

 Absent a written contract or CBA, employers may develop and implement employment policies and practices concerning a wide range of issues, including hiring, compensation, benefits, discipline, promotions, and so on.
 However, as previously discussed, myriad federal, state and local employment laws impose certain legal limitations and obligations on how an employer treats its employees, such as the prohibition on discrimination, harassment and retaliation concerning terms and conditions of employment based on a protected category; bans or restrictions in various jurisdictions on certain pre-employment enquiries (e.g., criminal, credit and salary history checks); and minimum wage and overtime pay mandates.

 US employers also are required under federal and state law to provide reasonable accommodations to certain cohorts of workers, such as those with physical or mental disabilities and individuals with sincerely held religious beliefs, unless doing so would result in undue hardship.
-Some states and localities have broadened this obligation to include accommodation of pregnancy and related medical conditions (including lactation accommodation), and accommodation for victims of domestic or sexual violence.
+Some states and localities have broadened this obligation to include accommodation of pregnancy and related medical conditions (including lactation accommodation), and accommodation for victims of domestic or sexual violence, or human trafficking.

 Notwithstanding the numerous obligations and limitations imposed on employers under federal, state and local law, many US employers provide their employees with greater benefits than the law requires, such as paid vacation and holidays, and they set forth these and other terms and conditions of employment in an employee handbook.
 Handbooks typically also include policies prohibiting sexual harassment and providing for equal employment opportunities, and they may set forth dress code rules and guidelines concerning appropriate workplace conduct.
 Many employee handbooks also provide employees with rules for use of the employer's electronic systems (e.g., use of email and the internet), including that they should have no expectation of privacy when using those systems.